-The rod or stem: it is the longest portion of any hook.
+The rod or stem: it is the most extended portion of any hook.
 It depends upon the length.
 They are short or long.

 Death: It’s part of the reaction.
 If you try to remove the hook further, there is a hook without this part, and it is recommended to practice catching and releasing or fishing without dying.

 The tip: the main part of the hook, since it is the one that will be nailed into the fish, must be very well sharpened for correct use.

 This hook is ideal for working with live or dead bait due to its design with a long leg and one or two burrs so that the bait can be held more easily since keeping a slippery or live bait on the hook is a challenge.